qxxxb/ctf/2020/sunshine_ctf/pegasus/license_check/README.md

 was no longer an option.
 There also didn't seem to be any mechanism for piping input from a file into the debugger.
 Because of this, I tried to write some Python to replicate the behavior of the two blocks so that I could do some reversing from there.
-Unfortunately, due several misread instructions and programming errors, I wasn't able to get it to work.
+Unfortunately, due to several misread instructions and programming errors, I wasn't able to get it to work.

 After posting a few questions on the CTF Discord, I was told that I could use